|

 Stevia may well be the most remarkable sweetener in the world.
-The following are some of its the characteristics:
+The

 • It is suitable for diabetics